vg-json-data/sm-json-data/logicalRequirements.md

 * Enter the room at one of the listed `nodes`
 * Reach the node where the logic contains the `resetRoom` object
   * If `mustStayPut` is true, Samus should be entering the room at the correct node and staying there
-* Do this while visiting none of the listed `nodesToAvoid`
+* Do this while visiting none of the listed `nodesToAvoid`.
+However, it's ok if a node to avoid ends up being visited directly afterwards, as a result of fulfilling the `resetRoom` object.
 * Do this while destroying none of the listed `obstaclesToAvoid`
-* If Samus is already in the room and has done one of the actions to avoid, she must be able to exit at one of the listed `nodes` and re-enter, following all other rules
+* If Samus is already in the room and has done one of the actions to avoid, she must be able to exit at one of the listed `nodes` and re-enter, following all other rules.
+  * Please note that if fulfilling a `resetRoom` object involves exiting and re-entering, it will indeed reset the room and cause all obstacles to respawn.

 __Example:__
 ```json